 Android 5.0 also saw the addition of another version of Android, dubbed Android TV, which brought Android to the big screen and is still in use on plenty of TVs today.

-Android Marshmallow brought about both design changes and those under the hood.
+Android Marshmallow brought about both design changes and changes under the hood.
 Most notably, the app menu almost completely changed.
 Google used a white background instead of black, for instance, and added a search bar to help users quickly find the app they needed.
 Android Marshmallow also brought the addition of the memory manager, which allowed you to check the memory usage of any app used within the past 3, 6, 12, or 24 hours.

 Next up were the volume controls.
 In Marshmallow, you got access to a more comprehensive set of volume controls, allowing you to change the volume for the device, media, and alarms.
 Security also got a pretty big boost within the operating system.
 Android officially supported fingerprint sensors beginning with Marshmallow, and permissions got a significant revamp.
-Instead of apps requesting all permissions upfront when downloaded, permissions are requested on a per-permission basis when they’re required.
+Instead of apps requesting all permissions upfront when downloaded, permissions were sought on an as-needed basis when they were required.

 Along with Assistant, Nougat brought an improved notifications system, which tweaked how notifications looked and acted within the OS.
 Announcements were presented from screen to screen, and unlike previous iterations of Android, they could be grouped for easy management.
 Multitasking also got a boost with Nougat.
 Whether you’re using a phone or a tablet, you’ll be able to use split-screen mode, allowing you to use two apps at once without having to exit out of each app every few minutes.

 Android Oreo took the Android platform to version 8.0, and in particular, brought a ton of multitasking features.
 Picture-in-picture and native split-screen both made their debuts in Android Oreo, meaning you could continue watching your favorite show on Netflix while browsing the web.